YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 ### Parsing the _Run-Expression_

-We can parse the run-expression following the simplified syntax below, where occurrences of the notation `<etc>` signifies omission from the definirion: there is no syntactic category named `<etc>`.
+We can parse the run-expression following the simplified syntax below (Given in [EBNF](https://github.com/YueLiPicasso/language-grammars)), where occurrences of the meta-identifier `etc` signifies omission: there is no syntactic category named `etc`.

 ```ebnf
 run expression = 'run',  size indicator, goal, hander;